addavriance/cloudflare_bypass/README.md

 ## Overview
 The `cloudflare_bypass` script utilizes the SeleniumBase and ZenRows libraries to bypass the Cloudflare captcha on websites.
 It automates the process of loading the webpage, handling the captcha, and retrieving the page content.

-## Features
-- Supports macOS and Linux operating systems for free.
-- Windows users require a ZenRows account and token to use the script.
-They are limited to 200 free requests.

 ## Prerequisites
 Before using the script, make sure you have the following installed: